sulinchowdhury/sulinchowdhury2.github.io/_pages/Research.md

 Labor Reallocation, Human Capital Investment, and 'Stranded Careers': Evidence from an Oil Boom and Bust  <br/> (_with [Dominic Parker](https://aae.wisc.edu/dparker/) and [Steven Poehlekke](https://unidirectory.auckland.ac.nz/profile/steven-poelhekke)_) <br/>
-Working Paper Coming Soon! &nbsp; [Slides (60 Minutes)](/files/Brazil_Oil_Boom_UWPresentation_2021_10.pdf){:target="_blank"}<br/>
+[Working Paper](/files/Katovich_OilWorkers_WorkingPaper.pdf){:target="_blank"} &nbsp; [Slides (60 Minutes)](/files/Brazil_Oil_Boom_UWPresentation_2021_10.pdf){:target="_blank"}<br/>
 <details><summary>Abstract</summary>
-<font size="-1">How are workers' careers shaped by exposure to a volatile sector?
-Drawing
+<font size="-1">Sectoral expansions and contractions have significant worker-level and distributional
-on employer-employee linked panel data covering the universe of formal workers in Brazil between 2003- 2017, we identify workers who are poached or newly hired into oil-linked sectors (direct, upstream, and downstream) during periods of oil boom and bust.
-We estimate dynamic effects of exposure to the oil sector on wages, employment, promotion, and lifetime formal earnings, relative to (extremely) closely matched counterfactual workers who are poached or newly hired into other sectors at the same time.
-Results show that timing of entry into oil matters: workers hired into oil-linked sectors at the beginning of Brazil's oil boom earn significantly more than matched workers hired into other sectors; workers hired immediately prior to or during busts suffer significant earnings and employment penalties.
-Furthermore, exposure to oil exerts dramatically heterogeneous effects on workers of differing education levels.
-High education workers earn more during boom years and are retained by firms during busts.
-Lower education workers never enjoy signifcant gains during the boom and are laid off during busts.
-Exploiting a complementary dataset on oil-linked graduates from higher education programs in Brazil, we document that the oil boom period was accompanied by rapid growth in oil-linked human capital investment, driven by growth in private-sector technical training programs.</font>
+consequences.
+Using linked employer-employee panel data from Brazil–a country that experienced oil booms and busts during the 2000s and 2010s–we estimate dynamic effects of being hired into the volatile oil and gas sector on workers’ subsequent wages, employment, and earnings.
+We find that oil generates inequality both between and within worker cohorts.
+Highly-educated early entrants capture nearly all the earnings benefits of the oil boom and are insulated from downturns by seniority and accumulation of institutional knowledge in professional roles within firms.
+Later high-education entrants must compete with a glut of new graduates from oil-specific degree programs, and suffer from “stranded careers” after oil busts.
+Low-education workers never enjoy earnings premiums during booms and lose their jobs during busts.
+Our findings contribute evidence on the job-creation potential of energy sectors and the distributional consequences of energy transitions.</font>
 <br/>
 </details>

-Agricultural Elites, Special Interest Politics, and Deforestation in the Amazon <br/> (_with [Fanny Moffette](https://fannymoffette.com/)_)
+Agricultural Elites, Special Interest Politics, and Deforestation: Property-Level Evidence from the Amazon <br/> (_with [Fanny Moffette](https://fannymoffette.com/)_)
 <details><summary>Abstract</summary>
 <font size="-1">When economic incentives to clear land for agriculture run up against centralized efforts to
 combat deforestation, do local politicians intercede to promote their own economic interests or those of their